-An applicant wishing to access a programme of study through the RPL route should gather evidence prior to the submission of a course application in line with set timeframes.

-IFS Malta will process all RPL applications in a timely manner, however, is unable to guarantee that applications which are submitted later than the programme deadline can be processed in good time.

-Applicants must provide sufficient documentation as evidence, including a formal application form (RPL Application - please click here to submit your application), the learning portfolio and/or any other evidence requested.
-The prior learning material presented, would need to match the learning outcomes required by the relevant programme.

-Applicants must be responsible for the veracity of documentation provided and where required this will have to be verified and/or confirmed by third parties to ensure authenticity.
+An applicant wishing to access a programme of study through the RPL route should gather evidence before the submission of a course application in line with set timeframes. ifs Malta will process all RPL applications promptly, however, it is unable to guarantee that applications which are submitted later than the programme deadline can be processed in good time.
+Applicants must provide sufficient documentation as evidence, including a formal application form, the learning portfolio and/or any other evidence requested.
+The prior learning material presented would need to match the learning outcomes required by the relevant programme.
+Applicants must be responsible for the veracity of documentation provided, and where required, this will have to be verified and/or confirmed by third parties to ensure authenticity.
 The prior learning achieved and submitted for recognition should be up-to-date with current knowledge and practice and relevant to the programme of study for which the applicant intends to follow.